men’s mental health

 Men and women have similar rates of mental health issues.
 However, men may be less likely to report or seek help due to stigma and traditional expectations around masculinity.

-What mental health conditions are common in men?
+What mental health conditions are most common in men?

-Understanding your mental health is crucial.
-Recognising the specific challenges you may face is a big step towards good mental wellbeing.
-In this section, we shed light on common mental health conditions prevalent in men, highlighting the importance of early diagnosis and support.
+In this section, we shed light on the mental health conditions prevalent in men, highlighting the importance of early diagnosis and support.

-As a man, you’re more likely to turn to substances to cope with the stress or numb the pain coming from emotional distress, trauma or symptoms of mental health condition.
-In Scotland alone, men are three times more likely to experience a drug misuse death.
+Substance use: Men are more likely to turn to substances to cope with stress or numb the pain coming from emotional distress, trauma or symptoms of mental health conditions.
+In Scotland alone, men are three times more likely than women to experience a drug use related death.

-Men, especially those in professions with a higher likelihood of exposure to trauma (e.g. military, emergency services), may experience PTSD.
+Post-Traumatic Stress Disorder (PTSD): Men, especially those in professions with a higher likelihood of exposure to trauma (e.g. military, emergency services), may experience post-traumatic stress disorder (PTSD).
 Men might experience PTSD symptoms differently from women.
 You may be more likely to express distress through externalising behaviours, such as anger, aggression or partaking risky activities.

 If you or anyone you know suffers from PTSD, The Signature Project works with men over the age of 16, who have experienced either single or complex trauma and who are registered with a GP in Edinburgh.
 We address the physical, psychological and social impact of trauma and work towards whatever is important to them.

-Whilst often associated with childhood, ADHD can persist into adulthood.
-As a man, you are more likely to be diagnosed with ADHD than a woman.
-Men with ADHD may struggle with focus, impulsivity, restlessness and hyperactivity, potentially affecting their everyday functioning at work and in a home environment.
+As a man, you are more likely to be diagnosed with attention deficit hyperactivity disorder (ADHD) than a woman.
+Men with ADHD may struggle with focus, impulsivity, restlessness and hyperactivity, potentially affecting their everyday functioning at work and at home environment.

 What mental health conditions are underdiagnosed in men?